The Celebrity DUI / DWI Roundup is a monthly publication that covers recent drunk driving arrests and DUI news involving celebrities.

-At Levow DWI Law, our lawyers have seen too many drivers “fall on the sword” after being arrested for DUI by pleading guilty to the charges against them without considering alternative legal options first.
+At Levow DWI Law, P.C., our lawyers have seen too many drivers “fall on the sword” after being arrested for DUI by pleading guilty to the charges against them without considering alternative legal options first.

 Many drivers arrested on DUI charges are unaware that alternative legal options exist and that it is often possible to successfully challenge a DUI arrest with the help of an experienced attorney.

 This month’s Celebrity DUI / DWI Roundup includes the stories of several celebrities arrested on drunk driving charges, as well as a few updates on developing DUI cases involving celebrities.